thesadru/disnake/docs/migrating.rst

 The reason for this is because :class:`~ext.commands.Context` now meets the requirements of :class:`abc.Messageable`.
 This makes it have similar functionality to :class:`TextChannel` or :class:`DMChannel`.
 Using :meth:`~.Context.send` will either DM the user in a DM context or send a message in the channel it was in, similar to the old ``bot.say`` functionality.
-The old helpers have been removed in favour of the new :class:`abc.Messageable` interface.
+The old helpers have been removed in favor of the new :class:`abc.Messageable` interface.
 See :ref:`migrating_1_0_removed_helpers` for more information.

 Since the :class:`~ext.commands.Context` is now passed by default, several shortcuts have been added: